 While in Mostar we were introduced to some very small, and sometimes hidden, student bars that serve some of the cheapest alcohol in the country.
 I’m not saying it will taste good, but you can’t really beat a 50 cent shot of Rakia, now can you?!
 If you want to keep it classy, try some of the delicious flavoured rakia to be found in bars around all the main cities – the hangover won’t be as bad, I promise.

-Visiting Bosnia Herzegovina: The sites
+Things To Do In Bosnia Herzegovina: The sites

 29. Mostar old town